-- Possible Uses: - Linux instance with middleware that has long startup or initialization time. - Instances with long idle periods during the day where the server is not used.
+- Possible Uses: - Linux instance with middleware that has long startup or initialization time. - Instances with long idle periods where the server is not used. (development servers?)
 Use to free memory and processor resources while suspended - Resume a guest to central storage, moments before it is needed.
-(Assuming you know when it will be needed again) - Provide consistency?
-Suspend, FlashCopy, and Resume ?
+(Assumes you know when it will be needed again) - Sync() provides OS/Filesystem consistency during backup. - Consistency of middleware such as databases must be handled through other means - Suspend, FlashCopy, and Resume ?